gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 <p class="note"><strong>Note</strong>: The example above can be simplified even further by
-eliminating the <code>cache-ref</code> attribute if the GemFire cache is defined under the default name,
+eliminating the <code>cache-ref</code> attribute if the [vmware-gemfire-short-name] cache is defined under the default name,
 <code>gemfireCache</code>.
-As with the other Spring Data for VMware GemFire namespace
+As with the other [spring-data-gemfire-name] namespace
 elements, if the cache bean name is not configured, the aforementioned naming convention will be used.
 Additionally, the transaction manager name is "gemfireTransactionManager" if not explicitly specified.</p>

-GemFire supports optimistic transactions with
-**read committed** isolation.
+[vmware-gemfire-short-name] supports optimistic transactions with **read committed** isolation.
 Furthermore, to guarantee this isolation, developers should avoid making **in-place** changes that manually modify values present in the cache.
 To prevent this from happening, the